A Theoretical Framework for Auxiliary-Loss-Free Load Balancing of Sparse Mixture-of-Experts in Large-Scale AI Models: Convergence Analysis for the Deterministic Case

-To start, we present theoretical guarantees for the convergence of the procedure described by \eqref{eq:dualupdate} and \eqref{eq:primalupdate}, assuming fixed scores $\gamma_{ik}$.
-For simplicity, we consider the case where $K=1$ for Section \ref{sec:deterministic_analysis} only.
-We will later consider the case where the scores are stochastic and for general $K$ in Section \ref{sec:oco_analysis}.
+To start, we derive theoretical guarantees for the convergence of the procedure described by \eqref{eq:dualupdate} and \eqref{eq:primalupdate} in a stylistic setting where we {\bf assume here in Section \ref{sec:deterministic_analysis} only} that scores $\gamma_{ik}$ are fixed and deterministic.
+We will later consider the case where the scores are stochastic in Section \ref{sec:oco_analysis}.
+Additionally, since the scores $\gamma_{ik}$ are the output of softmax transformations (Section \ref{sec:setup}), we assume $\gamma_{ik}\in(0,1)$ for all $i,k$.